chaplean/unit-bundle/UPGRADE.md

 ## From 8.x to 9.x

-* `nelmio/alice` is deleted.
+* `nelmio/alice` dependency had been removed.
 You CAN'T use datafixtures.yml now.
+* `liip/LiipFunctionalTestBundle` dependency had been removed too (not necessary to use this bundle).

 * Deprecated removed:
     * Class `Client`
     * Class `RestClient`